Handel & Hendrix in London | Handel’s Salon with Zsombor Tóth-Vajna…

 £25 Ticket

-Toth Vajna Zsombor 03r
+Zsombor Toth Vajna

-Zsombor Toth-Vajna
+Zsombor Tóth-Vajna

 Zsombor, an early keyboard specialist and conductor, is one of the leading figures of the young musician generation in Hungary.
 He studied harpsichord and the organ at the Ferenc Liszt Academy of Music in Budapest with Miklós Spányi, where he graduated with the highest honours, and where he is a guest teacher now.
 He continued his studies at the Conservatorium van and was taught by Menno van Delft (harpsichord, clavichord) and Richard Egarr (harpsichord, Amsterdam fortepiano), and on the organ by Jacques van Oortmerssen.
 He also holds a degree in medicine from Semmelweis University, Budapest.